TomGroombridge/JiraProjectOverview/README.md

 This will:

-- Run the script at 5:05 PM every day
+- Run the script at 08:00 AM every day
 - Append logs to `log.txt`

 ✅ Tip: Use `tail -f log.txt` to watch it live.